MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to specify a list of known folders that should be disabled.

 Disabling a known folder will prevent the underlying file or directory from being created via the known folder API.
 If the folder exists before the policy is applied, the folder must be manually deleted since the policy only blocks the creation of the folder.